Sunday, 23 February 2025

 This move comes over a month after Disney’s Q3 earnings call, where CEO Bob Iger mentioned that the company was “actively exploring” options to curtail shared accounts.
 According to Iger, many people share passwords across Disney’s services, but the company has the “technical capability” to monitor such activities.

-Disney Plus is not alone in this endeavour. has also been experimenting with similar restrictions for over a year, including in the US, since May 2023.
+Disney Plus is not alone in this endeavour.
+Netflix has also been experimenting with similar restrictions for over a year, including in the US, since May 2023.
 According to Netflix’s Q2 earnings call, these limitations have increased subscriptions.

 The next chapter in the streaming wars